havenpersona/havenpersona.github.io/index.md

 ### CV
 My CV is available on [this webpage](./cv)

+### Contact
+You can always reach me via [my academic email](mailto:khaven@ucsd.edu).
+However, I respectfully ask that you not contact me regarding PhD admissions or my lab.
+I am not an expert on these topics, and I’m very sorry that I cannot be of help.

 ### Mentoring
 Since I’ve reached my maximum capacity and am currently mentoring several students, I’m unable to accept additional mentoring requests at this time.
 Thank you for your understanding.